WELCOME TO GWS!

 The monthly lunchroom program cost will be determined based on the number of students who use the Lunch Program (fees will be communicated on SchoolZone in September, 2021).

 Students who stay occasionally are charged $2.00 per day.
 The lunchroom fee is payable to Garth Worthington School at the beginning of each month.
 Receipts will be issued when monthly fees are paid.
 Please keep your receipts for Tax purposes.
 Only one receipt will be issued.
 The Lunch Program Fee can be paid monthly or yearly (based on a ten month school year).
-Payments can be made online via SchoolZone with VISA and MasterCard or directly in person with Debit, VISA and MasterCard for payment.
+Payments can be made online via SchoolZone with VISA and MasterCard or directly in person with cash.

 During the COVID-19 Re-entry Plan 2020-21, the Lunch program Fee is based on the Quarterly System, this is recalculated each Quarter.
 Once we know the Division COVID-19 Re-entry Plan, we will update our information here and on SchoolZone.